Delageon History, Family Crest & Coats of Arms

 Early Origins of the Delageon family

-The surname Delageon was first found in Languedoc
+The surname Delageon was first found in Languedoc, where the family held a family seat since ancient times.

 Early History of the Delageon family